zupzup/blog/eth-prepaid-transaction/post.md

 Basically, the contract holds a mapping from `address` to `Agreement`, so there is, at any time, at most one agreement per address.
 Agreements can only be created by the owner of the contract (`onlyBy`), but anyone can call `getAgreement`, to see agreements for a certain address.

 Then there is the `signAgreement` transaction-method.
 In this method, the User simply sends a transaction and the active agreement, if there is one (`initialized==true`), and if it's not already signed (`signed == false`), is signed.
 This is the transaction, the User needs the transaction fee for.
-Not much is happening here, so it will be pretty cheap.
+Not much is happening here, so it will be cheap.

+I didn't spend any time optimizing or securing this contract, so don't take it as a template for anything you're building.
+It's just there to showcase the workflow.

 Next up, there is a HTML-based UI with some JavaScript which I won't go into much detail on.
 The WebApp includes web3 and calls the `getAgreement` and `signAgreement` functions on the contract and fetches the balance for the user: